 Furthermore remember that there are no likely immediate successors to the 935.
 There will NOT be another product that essentially matches the 935’s features AND THEN DELIVERS SOME MORE FEATURES over and above that.
 Even the replacement V800 will not do that.

 Maybe there are also arguments about avoiding annoying their intended market.
 Effectively forcing people like me to pay a large premium compared to the 920XT and then seeing the price collapse 9 months later is not a great move.

 My Conclusion: I reckon they could have squeezed the market throughout most of 2017 for prices of over £550.

-Thought: With increaseing competition at the lower ends of the market from Xiaomi and Amazfit, perhaps we shall see prices rise for Garmin’s premium products to compensate?
+Thought: With increasing competition at the lower ends of the market from the likes of Amazfit with the STRATOS, perhaps we shall see prices rise for Garmin’s premium products to compensate?

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners.
 Thank you!
 FTC: Affiliate Disclosure: Links pay commission.
 As an Amazon Associate, I earn from qualifying purchases.